beny2000/ShritsorSkins/README.md

 # ShritsorSkins
-Repo for fille assoited with shrits or skins app by yahsa and ben
+Repo for file associated with Shirts or Skins app by Yasha Bershtadt and Ben Morgenstern